PetterTech/blog/content/posts/2012-10-04-powershell-function-for-enabling-a-user-for-lync-and-configure-settings.md

   - throw

 ---
 A little while ago I posted a script for enabling users for Lync and settings some settings for that user.
 That script has been used here ever since I posted it and it has worked like a charm.
-However there&#8217;s always room for improvement, right?.
+However there's always room for improvement, right?.

 So I have made a function out of it and for the first time (I think) I have even implemented some error handling.
 The function is also improved quit a bit on the help section and the info that is shown to the user after the function completes.

 As in the script, this function will enable the user for Lync and set some default settings like Dial Plan, Voice Policy, Conferencing Policy.
 It also gives you the option to specify a Line URI.
 The difference is that this function will use the default settings only if nothing else is specified, so you can change the settings if you like, using parameters.
 Of course theres also the possibility to pipe input from a csv file.

-Here&#8217;s the code:
+Here's the code:

 ```
 function Enable-LyncUser {